 It often doesn’t differ in therapy – the client “wants to talk things through” and “wants advice on moving forward” but if it goes against their view of the world, the subconscious struggle often distracts them.
-Your subconscious, of course, wants you to have everything you want, wants you to be happy and will protect you from any view from an outsider that contradicts that.
+Your subconscious, of course, wants you to have everything you want and will protect you from any outsider view that contradicts that.

-My favourite quote from staff who we have trained in our Silent Session framework is “there was no where else to go but with the truth, it just sat there in my head but if I had to speak instead – I could have distracted myself from hearing it by my creating a response for you which would have been totally different”.
+My favourite quote from staff who we have trained in our Silent Session framework is “There was no where else to go but with the truth, it just sat there in my head.
+But if I had to speak instead, I could have distracted myself from hearing it by my creating a response for you which would have been totally different”.

 The Silent Session is currently being used in a University in the South East of England to allow students the opportunity to “work things through” at an early stage: to really listen to themselves and how they can better self-care/work out their study time to better effect, for instance.
 Feedback from the University, is encouraging: “The idea of the client being the “expert” and therefore holding the key knowledge about what will benefit them was truly eye-opening” and from the Disability Support worker: “Provided with very useful and effective tools to use with students in a variety of situations – planning, relationships, decision making”.

 Given that, for approximately 5,000 students at the average university and only approximately 20 Counsellors and support staff – an early Silent Session opportunity, universally offered, would help in reducing the low-level anxieties and difficulties that students are met with from escalating.